Lowener Theory on Analytic Universal Covering Maps: Main Results for General Chains

-In the first half of the present article (\S 2--5) we shall study the class (III).
-Particularly we shall deal with properties which are shared with (I) and (III) in \S 2-4 and not shared in \S 5.
-The class (III) was introduced by Pommerenke (cf. \cite{Pommerenke1965}).
-Notice that Pommerenke did not assume the connectivity of $I$ and mainly concerned with normalized Loewner chains.
-After ten years Pommerenke (cf. \cite{Pommerenke1}) introduced the class (I) and gave a detailed study particularly on normalized Loewner chains of univalent functions.
-In the latter half (\S 6--9) we shall study the class (II) which is a geometrically natural generalization of (I).
+In the first half of the paper (Chapters \ref{chapter:BasicEstimates}– \ref{chapter:SchlichtSubordination}), we focus on class (III).
+Chapters \ref{chapter:BasicEstimates}–\ref{chapter:Solution} treat properties shared by classes (I) and (III), while Chapter \ref{chapter:SchlichtSubordination} highlights differences.
+Class (III) goes back to Pommerenke \cite{Pommerenke1965}, who did not assume connectedness of $I$ and mainly studied normalized Loewner chains.
+A decade later, Pommerenke \cite{Pommerenke1} introduced class (I) and undertook a detailed study, especially for normalized Loewner chains of univalent functions.

+In the latter half (Chapters \ref{chapter:KernelAndCovering}– \ref{chapter:HyperbolicMetrics}), we study class (II), a geometrically natural generalization of class (I).

+To develop the theory for class (III), Chapter~2 introduces basic estimates for transition families.
+We then prove a key criterion: a Loewner chain $\{f_t\}_{t\in I}$ is continuous if and only if $a(t):=f_t'(0)>0$ is continuous on $I$.
+The main result is the following decomposition theorem.